cynthiatreger/er-resiliency/README.md

 ![](images/active-active.png)

-The graph below displays the average usage in bits/sec for the 2 links of an ExpressRoute circuit configured in active/passive by the customer:
+The graph below displays the average usage in bits/sec for the 2 links of an ExpressRoute circuit configured in Active-Passive by the customer:

 ![](images/active-passive-circuit.png)